isl-org/0shot-object-insertion/rl/docs/README.md

 # Reproduce ContactInsert

 ## Installation
 We use MuJoCo 2.0.0 for physics simulation.
-Follow these steps after following the general SAC Utilities [installation steps](documentation.md#installation):
+After following the general [SAC Utilities installation steps](documentation.md#installation), do the following:

 ### Common to both Linux and MacOS
 - Download [MuJoCo 2.0.0](https://roboti.us/download.html) in `~/.mujoco`.
 Make sure the dicrectory structure is `~/.mujoco/mujoco200_linux/{bin,doc,include,model,sample}`.